-ITU-T G.651.1 (revised) “Characteristics of a 50/125 µm multimode graded index optical fibre cable for the optical access network” (under approval) recommends a quartz multimode fibre to be used for the access network in specific environments.
+ITU-T G.651.1 (revised) “Characteristics of a 50/125 µm multimode graded index optical fibre cable for the optical access network” recommends a quartz multimode fibre to be used for the access network in specific environments.
 These environments are multi-tenant building sub-networks in which broadband services have to be delivered to individual apartments.
 The recommended multimode fibre supports the cost-effective use of 1 Gbit/s Ethernet systems over link lengths up to 550 m, usually based upon the use of 850 nm transceivers.

 The recommended fibre type is an improved version of the well-known 50/125 µm multimode graded-index fibre as recommended in ITU-T Recommendation G.651.
 Its cost effective use is very common in datacom systems applied in enterprise buildings throughout the world for quite a number of years.

-ITU-T G.672 (revised) “Characteristics of multi-degree reconfigurable optical add/drop multiplexers” (under approval) deals with the classification and the characteristics of multi-degree reconfigurable optical add/drop multiplexers (MD-ROADMs), including two-degree ROADMs.
+ITU-T G.672 (revised) “Characteristics of multi-degree reconfigurable optical add/drop multiplexers” deals with the classification and the characteristics of multi-degree reconfigurable optical add/drop multiplexers (MD-ROADMs), including two-degree ROADMs.
 Some examples of MD-ROADM configurations and applications are given in the appendices.

 Photonic cross connects (PXC), which are a special category of MD-ROADM characterized by a unique switching matrix (see Figures 7-4, 7-5, 7-6, 7-7, 9-2, I.4 of [ITU-T G.680]) are outside the scope of this Recommendation.

-ITU-T G.698.2 (revised) “Amplified multichannel dense wavelength division multiplexing applications with single channel optical interfaces” (under approval) provides optical parameter values for physical layer interfaces of dense wavelength division multiplexing (DWDM) systems primarily intended for metro applications which include optical amplifiers.
+ITU-T G.698.2 (revised) “Amplified multichannel dense wavelength division multiplexing applications with single channel optical interfaces” provides optical parameter values for physical layer interfaces of dense wavelength division multiplexing (DWDM) systems primarily intended for metro applications which include optical amplifiers.
 Applications are defined using optical interface parameters at the single-channel connection points between optical transmitters and the optical multiplexer, as well as between optical receivers and the optical demultiplexer in the DWDM system.
 This Recommendation uses a methodology which does not specify the details of the optical link, e.g., the maximum fibre length, explicitly.
 This version of this Recommendation includes unidirectional DWDM applications at 100 Gbit/s with 100 GHz and 50 GHz channel frequency spacing.

-ITU-T G.9803 “Radio over fiber systems” (under approval) defines fundamental architecture and requirements for radio over fiber system and specifies radio over fiber transmission systems suitable for access network and radiolocation applications.
+ITU-T G.9803 “Radio over fiber systems” defines fundamental architecture and requirements for radio over fiber system and specifies radio over fiber transmission systems suitable for access network and radiolocation applications.

 ITU-T L.108 “Optical fibre cable elements for microduct blowing-installation application” describes characteristics, construction and test methods for microduct fibre units and microduct cables to be used with the blowing installation technique.
 The cable characteristics required for a cable to perform appropriately are described.
 Also, a method is described for determining whether or not the cable has the required characteristics.
 The required conditions may differ according to the installation environment; detailed test conditions must be agreed upon between a user and a manufacturer for the environment in which a cable is to be used.

-ITU-T L.109 (revised) “Construction of optical/metallic hybrid cables” (under approval) describes cable construction and provides guidance for the use of this type of cable.
+ITU-T L.109 (revised) “Construction of optical/metallic hybrid cables” describes cable construction and provides guidance for the use of this type of cable.
 Technical requirements may differ according to the installation environment.
 Environmental issues and test methods for cable characteristics are described in other L-series Recommendations.

 ITU-T L.156 “Air-assisted installation of optical fibre cable” describes air-assisted methods for installation of optical fibre cables in ducts.
 These methods can be used to install microcables into microducts, or largercables into ducts or conduits.
 Installing conditions and equipment required should be different in each case.